-My husband delivered a few meditations at our Good Friday service yesterday, and as I sat there with my three fussing children, crayon wrappers littering the aisle, the smell of a poopy diaper wafting through the air, I listened passionately to the words he shared with the congregation.
-And then, tears began to stream down my
+It is Finished: My husband delivered a few meditations at our Good Friday service yesterday, and as I sat there with my three fussing children, crayon wrappers littering the aisle, the smell of a poopy diaper wafting through the air, I listened passionately to the words he shared with the congregation.
+And then, tears began to

 Man.
 Man, oh man, oh maaaan.
 Do I love my husband’s beard.
 I know.
 Not everyone out there is a beard-lovin’ woman, I just happen to be one of them.
 I think my love for beards first came from my love of Ray LaMontagne, a singer who continues to pull at my heart strings with